Table of Contents

 - Use white space where you can and double up your margins if possible.

 For a full rundown of dashboard design tips and more, explore our full guide on how to create a dashboard.

-If you’ve examined a varied mix of CRM reports samples and CRM dashboard examples and followed all of our customer relationship report-building advice, it’s likely that you’re reaping all of the benefits of a CRM report.
+If you’ve examined a varied mix of CRM report samples and CRM dashboard examples and followed all of our customer relationship report-building advice, it’s likely that you’re reaping all of the benefits of CRM reporting

 However, we live in a digital age, where tools, technology, and outlooks are changing constantly.
 When asking yourself the question “what is CRM reporting?”, it’s always important to remember that the answer lies in continual evolution.

-While your reports may offer all the benefits of a CRM report today, it could prove far less effective next year.
-The point is, your CRM reports activities should remain active at all times.
+While your reports may offer all the benefits of a CRM report today, they could prove far less effective next year.
+The point is, your CRM report activities should remain active at all times.